Computational-Mechanics-Materials-Lab/DI2008_Python/README.md

-# DI-2008-Driver
+# DI2008-Python

 ## About
-Driver for interfacing with the DI-2008 in Python.
+Interface for the DI-2008 in Python.

-Modified from original driver by DATAQ Instruments under MIT License
+Modified from original interface in Python by DATAQ Instruments under MIT License

 Maintainer: Clark Hensley ch3136@msstate.edu